-Brett Martin is JAM’s Executive Director and President.
-Brett is a traditional musician and a native of Grayson County, Virginia.
-She began her involvement with JAM in the spring of 2012 by utilizing her knowledge of local music traditions to create an educational video as part of the Appalachian Music Module curriculum.
-Prior to her involvement with JAM, Brett worked as a special education teacher and as a grant writer.
+Brett Morris Martin is JAM’s Executive Director and President since 2014.
+Brett is a native of Grayson County, Virginia, where she learned to play and dance to traditional old time and bluegrass music from family and community members.
+Brett is an award-winning flatfoot dancer, clawhammer banjo player, upright bassist and fiddler.
 Her formal education includes a B.A. in Public Policy and Community Service from Emory & Henry College, where she also completed practicum work with the Virginia Organizing Project and Mount Rogers Planning District Commission.
 She has also completed a B.A. in English, Creative Writing from Emory & Henry, in addition to coursework for degrees in Secondary English Education and Special Education, K-12.
 These fields of study and her love for local music and culture make Brett an advocate for sustainable communities and place-based learning.
 Contact Brett at [email protected]

 Jennifer Morris is JAM’s part time bookkeeper.
 She is the mother of two JAM grads, Luke and Drew.
 Jennifer enjoys and promotes traditional music and education in the Galax area and surrounding region, and is a wonderful asset to the organization’s financial and record keeping department.